thoughtspot/thoughtspot.github.io/_end-user/search/apply-conditional-formatting.md

      ![]({{ site.baseurl }}/images/conditional_formatting_chart.png "Chart with conditional formatting")

-Note: If you change the chart type, you will need to apply conditional formatting again.
+Note: If you change the chart type, you must apply conditional formatting again.
 It is tied to the specific visualization.